Two Chemical Pregnancies in a Row: Should I Worry?

 If you’ve gotten a positive pregnancy test and then, a week or so later, the pregnancy test is now negative, this would be considered a chemical pregnancy.
 A chemical pregnancy takes place before an ultrasound could detect a pregnancy.
 If you’ve experience two chemical pregnancies in a row, it can be emotionally frustrating and confusing but what exactly happened?

 If an egg is fertilized after ovulation, the now developing embryo will attempt to implant in the uterus.
 When this happens, as the pregnancy progresses, a hormone called hCG (human chorionic gonadotropin) is produced.
-This is what a home pregnancy test (or a blood test) measures to confirm a pregnancy. .
+This is what a home pregnancy test (or a blood test) measures to confirm a pregnancy.
 Prior to approximately 6 weeks of pregnancy, hCG is the only way to detect a pregnancy.
-At this stage of pregnancy, ultrasound cannot detect a fetus.
+At this stage of pregnancy, ultrasound cannot detect an embryo.
 Chemical pregnancies tend to occur right after implantation.
 You will know the pregnancy is not sustainable by either getting your period, getting a negative pregnancy test or by seeing a doctor who can confirm that your hCG numbers are declining rather than increasing as they should be in a healthy pregnancy.

 Two Chemical Pregnancies in a Row: Are these considered miscarriages?